w564791/Terranova/README.md

 # Terranova

-> A self-hosted Infrastructure-as-Code UI platform — Schema-driven, AI-assisted, compliance-by-design.
+> A self-hosted Infrastructure-as-Code platform — Schema-driven, AI-assisted, compliance-by-design.

 <p align="center">
   <a href="README.md">English</a> | <a href="README_CN.md">中文</a>